MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/connectivity/snat-port-exhaustion.md

     kubectl get pods --all-namespaces -o wide --field-selector spec.nodeName=<nodename>
     ```

-## Step 3: Find all outbound network connections made by the application
+## Step 3: Find all outbound network connections made by the application running in the pod

 ### For a Linux pod